-We got lost, but managed to find a way back in the general direction of our hotel - at least to the water front from where you just hop on a tram - easy!
+The bazaar is a labyrinth of lanes and caravanserais, tiling, vaulted ceilings and confusing corners - and spills well outside the walls of the old bazaar building.
+We got lost but managed to find a way back in the general direction of our hotel - at least to the water frontfrom where you just hop on a tram - easy!

 We actually ended up in the Spice Bazaar by sheer happy coincidence.
 What a place!
 We visited it 3 times and didn’t see enough.
-It is fascinating - teaming with people, awash with exotic colours, shapes and aromas.
-It’s been trading spices since C17th when they say it was the last stop for camel caravans coming from the spice routes of Central Asia and India.
+It is fascinating - teeming with people, awash with exotic colours, shapes and aromas.
+It’s been trading spices since C17 when they say it was the last stop for camel caravans coming from the spice routes of Central Asia and India.
 Happy days, callooh callay - 5 weeks on the road and we had come full circle!!

 No comments: